-2. Developing a workforce plan
+b.
+Developing a workforce plan

-There is presently no comprehensive plan that deals with careers or training for disability support workers under the NDIS.
-This, along with pricing that supports decent pay and conditions, is essential to attracting and retaining a stable and skilled disability support workforce.
+There is no plan for career planning or professional development under the NDIS.
+Along with pricing that supports decent pay and conditions, is essential to attracting and retaining a stable and skilled disability support workforce.
 Furthermore, workers must be provided access to education and training opportunities in disability support work.